 March 23, 2022 | Shakeh Tashjian

-With the addition of letter grades to the Middle School progress reports, some families have wondered how to interpret the different kinds of information regarding their child’s progress.
+As Lower School teachers continue to incorporate standards as learning targets in student progress reports, some families have wondered how to tell if their child is making the expected progress toward those targets.
 Below are some ways to know how your child is doing.

 Learning Continuum–A Proficiency Scale